Bdev2325/Bdev2325.github.io/project3.md

 ```
 <Honey_Applecrisp>.received
 ```
-On the server terminal, you’ll see log output:
+On the server terminal, you’ll see the log output:

 ```
 Brandon's Project Received Filename: test.jpg